-- Consider keeping only guns that would be used in life-threatening home defense situations (like small handguns) in the home.
+- Consider keeping only guns that would be used in life-threatening home defense situations (like small handguns) in the home and in an appropriate, quick-access handgun safe.
 Keep sporting or range weapons off the premises.

 One thing we would like to note is that if you ever decide that keeping a gun in the house is no longer the right choice for your family, you can safely and securely dispose of the firearm by contacting your local police station (by calling their non-emergency number).
 They can help by collecting the gun from your home or having you drop it off at your local police station.
 They then either have the gun melted down, deactivate it to be used as a training or demonstration tool, or (with your permission) use the active gun in law enforcement training classes.